 Sweating is your body's mechanism to cool itself.
 Your nervous system automatically triggers your sweat glands when your body temperature rises.
 Sweating also normally occurs, especially on your palms, when you're nervous.

-In hyperhidrosis, the nerves responsible for triggering your sweat glands become overactive and call for more perspiration even when it's not needed.
-The problem worsens if you're under stress or nervous.
+In hyperhidrosis the nerves responsible for triggering your sweat glands become overactive and call for more perspiration even when it's not needed.
+With stress or nervousness, the problem becomes even worse.

 - Certain medications

 - Some types of cancer